nruth/latex-template/README.md

 `make`

 ### Renaming
-If renaming the PDF after build isn't good eonugh, you should edit the Makefile.
+If renaming the PDF after build isn't good enough, you should edit the Makefile.

 ## File structure